Hollowpox: The Hunt for Morrigan Crow: Reviews

 The book review site Better Reading said that Hollowpox: The Hunt for Morrigan Crow was "a fast-paced thriller that presents moral dilemmas and raises questions about personal and societal ethics" and it was the "darkest" of the three books currently released in the series.
 MuggleNet called Townsend's imagination "boundless" and "Wundrous" in addition to saying that the main protagonist, Morrigan Crow, was "at times timid, at times powerful, and always hungry for both affection and learning."
 BookTopia noted that the writing style and plot were both "so much fun" to read and the "many surprise reveals and unexpected turns" greatly enhanced the story.
 "This is such an engaging and magical series, on par with other fantastic reads, like Harry Potter," said Olivia Farr of Books Central in a review, comparing the book to the works of J. K. Rowling.
 Another book-review site has called Hollowpox "charming and unapologetically whimsical."

 Awards

 Hollowpox: The Hunt for Morrigan Crow is the winner of the Waterstones Children's Book Prize in 2020 and was shortlisted for the 2021 Australian Book Industry Awards, Book of the year for younger children (ages 7–12).'

 Sequels

-The book is the third installment in The Nevermoor series, and is expected to be followed by an unnamed fourth novel as well.
+The book is the third installment in The Nevermoor series.
+The fourth book in the series, Silverborn: The Mystery of Morrigan Crow, was published in Australia on April 30, 2025 after being delayed multiple times.
 In May 2019, fifth and sixth installments in the series were officially announced by Hachette Book Group.
 On the topic, Townsend said, "I'm thrilled to be growing and deepening this series, and can't wait to tell Morrigan Crow's next three stories after Hollowpox."
 In an interview, Townsend also revealed that she has plots planned out for three more books after the first six that have been announced officially.